-In Italy, the activities of hydrocarbon development and production are performed by oil companies in accordance to concessions granted by the Ministry of Economic Development in agreement with the relevant Region territorially involved in the case of onshore concessions.
-Concessions are granted for an initial twentyyear term; the concessionaire is entitled to a ten-year extension and then to one or more five-year extensions to fully recover a field's reserves on condition that he has fulfilled all obligations related to the work program agreed in the initial concession award.
-In case of delay in the award of an extension, the original concession remains fully effective until the administrative procedure to grant an extension is finalized.
-These general rules are to be coordinated with a new law that was enacted in February, 2019.
-This law requires certain Italian administrative bodies to adopt within twenty-four months (i.e. by February 2021) a plan intended to identify areas that are suitable for carrying out exploration, development and production of hydrocarbons in the national territory, including the territorial seawaters.
-Until approval of such a plan, it is established a moratorium on exploration activities, including the award of new exploration leases.
-Following the plan approval, exploration permits resume their efficacy in areas that have been identified as suitable and new exploration permits can be awarded; on the contrary, in unsuitable areas, exploration permits are repealed, applications for obtaining new exploration permits ongoing at the time of the law enactment are rejected and no new permit application can be filed.
-As far as development and production concessions are concerned, pending the national plan approval, ongoing concessions retain their efficacy and administrative procedures underway to grant extension to expired concession remain unaffected; instead no applications to obtain new concession can be filed.
-Once the above mentioned national plan is adopted, development and production concessions that fall in suitable areas can be granted further extensions and applications for new concessions can be filed; on the contrary development and production concessions current at the approval of the national plan that fall in unsuitable areas are repealed at their expiration and no further extensions can be granted, nor new concession applications can be filed or awarded.
-According to the statute, areas that are suitable to the activities of exploring and developing hydrocarbons must conform to a number of criteria including morphological characteristics and social, urbanistic and industrial constraints, with particular bias for the hydrogeological balance, current territorial planning and with regard to marine areas for externalities on the ecosystem, reviews of marine routes, fishing and any possible impacts on the coastline.
+In Italy, the activities of hydrocarbon development and production are performed by oil companies in accordance with concessions granted by the Ministry of Economic Development in agreement with the relevant Region territorially involved in the case of onshore concessions.
+Concessions are granted for an initial twenty-year term; the concessionaire is entitled to a ten-year extension and then to one or more five-year extensions to fully recover a field's reserves and investments on the condition that the concessionaire has fulfilled all obligations related to the work program agreed in the original concession award.
+In case of delay in the award of an extension, the original concession remains fully effective until the administrative procedure to grant an extension is finalised.
+These general rules are to be coordinated with a law enacted in February 2019.
+This law requires certain Italian administrative bodies to adopt by September 2021 a plan intended to identify areas that are suitable for carrying out exploration, development and production of hydrocarbons in the national territory, including the territorial seawaters.
+Until approval of such a plan, a moratorium on exploration activities, including the award of new exploration leases, has been imposed.
+Following the plan approval, exploration permits are set to resume in areas that qualifies as suitable and new exploration permits can be awarded.
+In areas that will be considered unsuitable for such activities, current exploration permits will be repealed and pending applications for obtaining new exploration leases will be rejected.
+As far as development and production concessions are concerned, pending the national plan approval, ongoing concessions retain their efficacy and administrative procedures underway to grant extensions to expired concessions remain unaffected.
+Once the above mentioned national plan is adopted, development and production concessions that fall in suitable areas can be granted further extensions and applications for new concessions can be filed; however, development and production concessions in leases that fall in unsuitable areas as at the approval of the national plan will be repealed at their expiration and no further extensions will be granted.
+According to the abovementioned law, areas that are suitable to the activities of exploring and developing hydrocarbons must conform to a number of criteria including morphological characteristics and social, urbanistic and industrial constraints, with particular bias for the hydrogeological balance, current territorial planning and with regard to marine areas for externalities on the ecosystem, reviews of marine routes, fishing and any possible impacts on the coastline.

-The Group's largest operated development concession in Italy is Val d'Agri, which has expired on October 26, 2019.
-Development activities at the concession have continued since then in accordance to the "prorogation"

-regime" described above, within the limits of the work plan approved when the concession was firstly granted.
+The Group's largest operated development concession in Italy is Val d'Agri, which term expired on 26 October 2019.
+Development activities at the concession have continued since then in accordance with the "prorogation regime" described above, within the limits of the work plan approved when the concession was originally granted.
 The Company filed an application to obtain a ten-year extension of the concession in accordance to the terms set by the law and before the enactment of the new law on the national plan for hydrocarbons activity.
 In this application the Company confirmed the same work program as in the original concession award.
-Other 41 Italian concessions for hydrocarbons development and production have expired, where the Company operations are underway in accordance to the ongoing prorogation regime.
-The Company has filed requests for extensions within the terms of the law also for those concessions.
+Similarly, Company operations are underway in accordance to the ongoing prorogation regime at another 41 expired Italian concessions for hydrocarbons development and production.
+The Company has also filed requests for extensions within the terms of the law for those concessions.